Early childhood education: Vygotsky's socio-cultural learning theory

-Piaget’s constructivist theory
+Piaget's constructivist theory

 Jean Piaget's constructivist theory gained influence in the 1970s and '80s.
 Although Piaget himself was primarily interested in a descriptive psychology of cognitive development, he also laid the groundwork for a constructivist theory of learning.
 Piaget believed that learning comes from within: children construct their own knowledge of the world through experience and subsequent reflection.
 He said that "if logic itself is created rather than being inborn, it follows that the first task of education is to form reasoning."
 Within Piaget's framework, teachers should guide children in acquiring their own knowledge rather than simply transferring knowledge.

 According to Piaget's theory, when young children encounter new information, they attempt to accommodate and assimilate it into their existing understanding of the world.
 Accommodation involves adapting mental schemas and representations to make them consistent with reality.
 Assimilation involves fitting new information into their pre-existing schemas.
 Through these two processes, young children learn by equilibrating their mental representations with reality.
 They also learn from mistakes.

 A Piagetian approach emphasizes experiential education; in school, experiences become more hands-on and concrete as students explore through trial and error.
 Thus, crucial components of early childhood education include exploration, manipulating objects, and experiencing new environments.
 Subsequent reflection on these experiences is equally important.

 Piaget's concept of reflective abstraction was particularly influential in mathematical education.
 Through reflective abstraction, children construct more advanced cognitive structures out of the simpler ones they already possess.
 This allows children to develop mathematical constructs that cannot be learned through equilibration – making sense of experiences through assimilation and accommodation – alone.

 According to Piagetian theory, language and symbolic representation is preceded by the development of corresponding mental representations.
 Research shows that the level of reflective abstraction achieved by young children was found to limit the degree to which they could represent physical quantities with written numerals.
 Piaget held that children can invent their own procedures for the four arithmetical operations, without being taught any conventional rules.

 Piaget's theory implies that computers can be a great educational tool for young children when used to support the design and construction of their projects.
-McCarrick and Xiaoming found that computer play is consistent with this theory.
+McCarrick and Li found that computer play is consistent with this theory.
 However, Plowman and Stephen found that the effectiveness of computers is limited in the preschool environment; their results indicate that computers are only effective when directed by the teacher.
 This suggests, according to the constructivist theory, that the role of preschool teachers is critical in successfully adopting computers as they existed in 2003.